Measurements of the charge ratio and polarization of cosmic-ray muons with the Super-Kamiokande detector: Results and Discussion

 \subsection{Periodicity search}

-The production of atmospheric neutrinos depends on the intensity of primary cosmic-rays, the density of the atmosphere structure, geomagnetic field, etc. The density as well as the temperature in the stratosphere region, where cosmic-ray muons are produced, changes depending on the solar activity~\cite{solcli:2010} and this results in the change of the production rate of secondary particles.
+The production of atmospheric neutrinos depends on the intensity of primary cosmic-rays, the density of the atmosphere structure, geomagnetic field, etc. The density as well as the temperature in the stratosphere region, where cosmic-ray muons are produced, changes depending on the solar activity~\cite{solcli:2010}, and this results in the change of the production rate of secondary particles.

-The SK data presented in this article covers the period of solar cycle~$24$, whose solar maximum was around April 2014.
+The SK data presented in this article covers the period of the solar cycle~$24$, whose solar maximum was around April 2014.
 Such data can test possible correlations between the charge ratio~(polarization) of cosmic-ray muons and the solar activity whose periodicity is about $11$~years.
 Figure~\ref{fig:year} shows the yearly data of the charge ratio and the muon polarization at the production site from 2008 to 2018.

-In order to test the periodicity of muon charge ratio and muon polarization, we analyzed yearly-binned data~(shown in Fig.~\ref{fig:year}) by using the generalized Lomb-Scargle method~\cite{gls:2009}, which is generally used to search for periodicity in frequency analysis of time series.
+To test the periodicity of muon charge ratio and muon polarization, we analyzed yearly-binned data~(shown in Fig.~\ref{fig:year}) by using the generalized Lomb-Scargle method~\cite{gls:2009}, which is generally used to search for periodicity in frequency analysis of time series.
 Figure~\ref{fig:lomb} shows the power spectra by analyzing the yearly data of both charge ratio and muon polarization.
-The maximum height of power spectra are $0.40$ at $1.1$~year for charge ratio and $0.40$ at $3.2$~year for muon polarization.
-Their probabilities of finding one peak at a certain period are $6.9\%$, and $7.2\%$, respectively.
+The largest peak in the charge ratio power spectrum has an amplitude of $0.40$ and a periodicity of $1.1$~years, while that of the muon polarization power spectrum has an amplitude of $0.40$ and a periodicity of $3.2$~years.
+The probability of finding peaks of such magnitude by chance are $6.9\%$ and $7.2\%$, respectively.
 Therefore, the yearly data shown in Fig.~\ref{fig:year} can be explained by statistical fluctuation and no clear periodic change is found in both charge ratio and muon polarization measurements.